 STARTER TEST 1: Applying 12 Volts To The Starter Motor S Terminal

-I use a wire piercing probe to pierce the S terminal wire and then I connect my remote starter switch to it and proceed from there. (to see what this tool looks like, go here: Wire Piercing Probe Tool Review (Power Probe PWPPPPP01)).
+Since getting to the starter motor solenoid is not that easy, I suggest you use a wire piercing probe to pierce the S terminal wire and then connect your remote starter switch to it and proceed from there.

 OK, this is what you'll need to do:

 Jack up your Frontier (or Xterra) and place on it jack stands.
 Remember, to only way to gain access to the starter motor is from underneath your Frontier or Xterra.

 Disconnect the battery negative terminal.

 You'll reconnect it back in one of the following steps, for now, it's a safety precaution as you set up the test.

 Attach a remote starter switch to the S terminal of the starter motor solenoid.